squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Delete Collection.

-When user deletes collection they follow to the 'Today' collection page:
+When the user deletes a collection, they are redirected to the 'Today' collection page:

 Delete collection: